-For managers, giving and receiving feedback is a complex and delicate subject, yet we tend to reduce it to a simple binary of positive and negative.
-In one corner, we picture a drill sergeant screaming at new recruits, and in the other, we picture a preschool teacher handing out gold stars, even to the kids finger-painting on the walls.
+For managers, giving and receiving feedback is a complex and delicate subject.
+Yet we tend to reduce different types of feedback to a simple binary of positive and negative.
+In one corner, we picture a drill sergeant screaming at new recruits.
+In the other, we picture a preschool teacher handing out gold stars, even to the kids finger-painting on the walls.

-Chances are, your own managerial style falls somewhere between those two extremes, but it’s still essential to have a understanding of nuanced types of feedback.
+Chances are, your own management style falls somewhere between those two extremes, but it’s still essential to have a nuanced understanding of types of feedback.
 Effective leaders know how to give their reports a healthy mix of different kinds of feedback.
-Too much praise and your high-performing team members can get complacent since they know you’ll love everything they do.
-Too much criticism and your struggling employees will get frustrated since nothing is ever good enough.
+Too much praise and your high-performing team members can get complacent, since they know you’ll love everything they do.
+Too much criticism and your struggling employees will get frustrated, since nothing is ever good enough.

 Unfortunately, many managers struggle to give effective feedback.
 In fact, according to HBR, 63% of HR executives report that their single biggest performance management challenge is “managers’ inability or unwillingness to have difficult feedback discussions.”

-To overcome that anxiety, and to expand your feedback toolkit, we’re going over three commonly used feedback frameworks and the appropriate time and place for each.
+To overcome that anxiety, and to expand your feedback toolkit, here are three feedback frameworks and the appropriate time and place for each.